createcodeandgo/mp3TOm4a/README.md

 # Introduction

-Convert mp3s into one m4a file, including chapters and meta information based on the mp3 files.
+Convert several mp3s into one m4a file, including chapters and meta information based on the mp3 files.

 I tested it only on Ubuntu.